Am I eligible?

 - Cover design

-- Employing an editor or proof-reader
+- Employing an editor, proof-reader, or illustrator

 - Printing or buying copies of your book from the publisher